hehamalainen/SWE-RL-/ssr-studio/README.md

 - Non-root container execution
 - No new privileges flag set

+---

+## 📊 Research Applications

+This implementation can be used for:

+1. **Exploring SSR dynamics** - How do injection and solving capabilities co-evolve?
+2. **Model comparison** - Which LLMs are better at injection vs. solving?
+3. **Training data generation** - Create validated bug/fix pairs for fine-tuning
+4. **Benchmark creation** - Generate new SWE-bench-style tasks

+---

 ## 🤝 Contributing

+Contributions are welcome!
+See [CONTRIBUTING.md](../CONTRIBUTING.md) for guidelines.

 1. Fork the repository
 2. Create a feature branch